Brandin Cooks Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Season Stats

+- Cooks' 392 receiving yards pace all receivers on the Texans.
+He's been targeted 44 times and has collected 31 catches and one touchdown (78.4 yards per game).

+- So far this season, 31.4% of the 140 passes thrown by his team have gone Cooks' way.

-- Cooks (three red zone targets) has been the recipient of 18.8% of his team's 16 red zone pass attempts.
+- With three targets in the red zone this season, Cooks has been on the receiving end of 18.8% of his team's 16 red zone pass attempts.

-- The Texans have run 52.2% passing plays and 47.8% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Texans have called a pass in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Colts.